 Industry Standards for Thermal Runaway Prevention

-Unfortunately, some high-profile incidents have increased concerns about the safety of lithium-ion batteries in numerous applications, from EVs to utility-scale BESS facilities.
-As a clean energy professional, it is vital to understand the threat of thermal runaway and how to prevent (or at least contain) it.
-This knowledge can help you earn trust in the energy storage industry and demonstrate a concern for safety.
+Recent high-profile incidents have raised concerns about the safety of lithium-ion batteries across multiple applications, from electric vehicles to BESS facilities.
+As a clean energy professional, understanding thermal runaway prevention is essential for building trust in the energy storage industry and reinforcing a commitment to safety.

 GreenLancer has a network of qualified designers & engineers who specialize in commercial or residential AHJs across the country to provide peace of mind through the permit and engineering process of your solar installation project.
 Fill out the form below to talk to a GreenLancer Rep, or sign up for a free account here and begin shopping services.